ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Method

 where $Q$, $K^t$, and $V^t$ denote the query, key, and value matrices for text cross-attention, respectively, while $K^i$ and $V^i$ correspond to image cross-attention.
 Provided the query features $Z$ and the image features $c_i$, $Q = ZW_q$, $K^{i} = c_iW^{i}_k$, and $V^i =c_iW^{i}_{v}$.
 Only $W^{i}_{k}$ and $W^{i}_{v}$ are trainable weights.

 Inspired by IP-Adapter, we limit our modifications to the cross-attention layer in the video generation model, leaving the temporal attention layer unchanged to preserve the original generative capacity of the model.
 A lightweight face adapter module is designed, encompassing a handful of simple query-based image encoder and the cross-attention module with trainable cross-attention projection weights, as shown in Figure~\ref{fig:mainfig}.
 The image feature $c_i$ is derived from the clip feature of the reference image, and is further refined by the query-based image encoder.
 The other weights in cross attention module are initialized from the original diffusion model, of which the projection weights $W_K^{i}$ and $W_V^{i}$ are initialized using the weights of the IP-Adapter, facilitating the acquisition of preliminary image prompting capabilities and reducing the overall training costs.
-Through a simplified and rapid training process, we can attain a video generation model with identity preservation capability.